MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 ## Create the spreadsheet

-Create an Excel spreadsheet with columns that match your destination steps and a column to record the date/time the branch was selected.
+Create an Excel spreadsheet with columns that match your response steps and a column to record the date/time the response was selected.
 For example, for the temperature gauge guide, the spreadsheet would include these four columns:

 - Date